Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: SUMMARY

-\item The effects of $\alpha$-clustering in O--O collisions are observed to manifest well in the region $b/r_{\rm \alpha}\lesssim 1$, therefore it is comparable with the size of the \textsuperscript{4}He. \end{enumerate}
+\item In OO collisions, if oxygen nuclei have a compactly arranged $\alpha$-clustered structure, the effects due to $\alpha$-clustering are observed to manifest well in the region $b/r_{\rm \alpha}\lesssim 1$, therefore being comparable with the size of the $^{4}\rm He$. \end{enumerate}

-In this work, we present a systematic study of how the $\alpha$-clustered nuclear structure of the colliding $^{16}\rm O$ nucleus in collision systems ranging from p--O to O--O collisions impacts the final-state medium anisotropy.
-This study can further be useful as a hydrodynamic prediction for future experimental investigations of p--O and O--O collisions at the LHC.
+In this work, we present a systematic study of how the $\alpha$-clustered nuclear structure of the colliding $^{16}\rm O$ nucleus in collision systems ranging from pO to OO collisions impacts the final-state medium anisotropy.
+This study can further be useful as a hydrodynamic prediction for future experimental investigations of pO and OO collisions at the LHC.
 A comparison with experimental data would help constrain the nuclear density profile for the oxygen nuclei and aid in tuning other models.
+Additionally, the present study also provides an interesting prospect to explore the $v_n$ distributions in small systems, through the estimation of event-by-event $v_n$ values, which is not possible in the current framework employed in this paper.
+The study of $v_n$ and their distributions for different centrality, event-shape, and $\epsilon_n$ bins would enable us to understand their evolution, fluctuations, higher moments, and interplay among different harmonics~\cite{Prasad:2025ezg}, which would in turn enable the heavy-ion physics community to have a better understanding of collectivity in small systems.